anaguilarar/WeatherSoilDataProcessor/README.md

-# WeatherSoilDataProcessor
+# Spatial Crop Simulation:

-**WeatherSoilDataProcessor** is a Python-based tool designed for downloading, processing, and analyzing historical weather and soil data.
+**WeatherSoilDataProcessor** is a Python-based tool designed for downloading, processing, and transforming weather and soil data for site-specific crop modeling.
 The repository enables users to create multi-temporal data cubes for weather variables such as precipitation, temperature, and solar radiation, as well as download and process soil data.
 With built-in support for interactive visualizations and data export capabilities, this tool is ideal for scientific and agricultural research applications.

 ## Features
 * **Weather Data Downloads**: Automatically fetch historical weather data from CHIRPS and AgEra5.
 * **Soil Data Downloads**: Automatically fetch and download soil data from SoilGrids.
 * **DSSAT Format Conversion**: Convert processed weather and soil data into DSSAT-compatible format for easy integration into DSSAT crop modeling software.
+* **Simulate potential yield using processed-based crop models**: Simulate potential crop yield using processed-based crop models and spatial data.

 ## Installation